EEEManchester/Jackal-UGV-Beginner-Guide/Accessing Jackal ROS remotely.md

 - Undo the User Tray Thumbscrews.
 - You should find the Integrated Computor in the User Tray.
 - Plug your Monitor, Keyboard and Mouse to the Integrated Computor.
+- Login to Administrator account with your password.
+The default is `clearpath`.

 ### 2.2 Setup a WiFi hotspot
 There are two options here.
 You can either use a router or [use your PC's wireless adapter to setup a WiFi hotspot](https://www.linuxuprising.com/2018/09/how-to-create-wi-fi-hotspot-in-ubuntu.html).
-Once your PC is connected to the WiFi network or started the WiFi hotspot, you need to find out your IP address on your remote PC.
+Once your PC is connected to the WiFi network or has started the WiFi hotspot, you need to find out your IP address on your remote PC.
 ```
 ip a
 ```